MicroMkr/ESP32-Radio-Internet-Streamers/README.md

 # Internet Radio

-This is a fully functional Internet Radio Based on ESP32-S3 **Features:**
+Internet Radio - This is a fully functional Internet Radio Based on ESP32-S3 **Features:**
 - Internet radio streaming
 - Touchscreen and rotary encoder control